-Preheat oven to 375° F, and line two baking sheets with parchment paper.
+Preheat oven to 375° F and line two baking sheets with parchment paper.

 In a small bowl, add cauliflower, 2 teaspoons olive oil, salt and garlic powder.
-Mix well, and spread the coated florets in an even layer on the baking sheet.
+Mix well and spread the coated florets in an even layer on the baking sheet.
 Roast for 15 minutes per side.
 When done, remove from oven and set aside.

 In a 9 x 13 casserole dish, evenly spread 3/4 cup of marinara sauce, then layer the butternut squash on top.
-Layer 1 cup of the cashew ricotta cheese, roasted cauliflower, and portobello mushrooms over the butternut squash, and spread 1 cup of sauce over top.
+Layer 1 cup of the cashew ricotta cheese, roasted cauliflower, and portobello mushrooms over the butternut squash, and spread 1 cup of sauce over the top.
 Repeat by layering the butternut squash, cashew ricotta cheese, and marinara sauce until the ingredients are gone.

-Cover with foil and bake for 20 minutes.
-If desired, sprinkle mozzarella or Parmesan cheese after 15 minutes, and cook until cheese is melted.
+If desired for a non-vegan option, sprinkle mozzarella or Parmesan cheese on top after 15 minutes, and cook until cheese is melted.
 Serve warm.